-By law, Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).... must provide the same basic healthcare services for inpatient care and outpatient care as Original Medicare is private fee-for-service health insurance for people on Medicare.
+By law, Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B). must provide the same basic healthcare services for Inpatient care refers to care provided in a hospital or other inpatient facility.
+Inpatients are admitted and stay at least one night depending on their condition. and Outpatient Care is medical care that does not require an overnight stay at the hospital.
+Medicare Part B provides coverage for Outpatient Care. as Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
-Part B is medical coverage.....
+Part B is medical coverage..
 The similarities end there, so it’s important to learn what private health plans cover and how to compare plans to find the best for your needs.

-- Medicare Advantage plans must cover all of the benefits in Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... and Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care...., however, they are not required to cover benefits in the same way.
+- Medicare Advantage plans must cover all of the benefits in Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. and Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services., however, they are not required to cover benefits in the same way.

 - Medicare Advantage plans may include additional benefits not included in Part A and Part B.